mendix/web-widgets/README.md

 ## Raising problems/issues

--   We encourage everyone to open a Support ticket on [Mendix Support](https://support.mendix.com) in case of problems with widgets or scaffolding tools (Pluggable Widgets Generator or Pluggable Widgets Tools)
+-   We encourage everyone to open a support ticket on [Mendix Support](https://support.mendix.com) in case of problems with widgets or scaffolding tools (Pluggable Widgets Generator or Pluggable Widgets Tools).